sjbrown/misc_work/deckahedron/mod_deckahedron_world_campaigns.md

 ## Chapter 4: Return to the surface, changed.

-In the final stage, find a way to return the characters "home".
+In the final chapter, find a way to return the characters "home".
 It need not be their literal home, nor does it need to be where the adventure started, geographically.
 Go back to that original statement the players made about their character's place of comfort, and tease apart what makes that